-A copy of all disability documentation provided by the student remains in a confidential folder locked in the student development office.
-The official signed documentation provided by the student's doctor, is placed in the student's official St. John's College of Nursing's permanent student file, located in the admissions/registrar's office in a locked cabinet.
+A copy of all disability documentation provided by the student remains in a confidential folder locked in the dean of students office.
+The official signed documentation provided by the student's doctor, is placed in the student's official St. John's College of Nursing's permanent student file, located in the registrar and admissions administrator's office in a locked cabinet.